Estimating Individual Treatment Effects using Non-Parametric Regression Models: a Review: Problem setup

 The first stage in (\ref{twostage}) involves estimating the propensity score, while the second embeds it as an extra covariate in the covariate set.
-Any probabilistic classifier is suitable for use in the first stage regression (e.g.~logistic regression, probit Bayesian Additive Regression Trees, Gaussian Process Classifier, etc.).
+Any probabilistic classifier is suitable for use in the first stage regression (e.g.~logistic regression, deep neural networks, etc.).
 As explained in \cite{hahn_2020}, and as we will describe later in Section \ref{sec:taulearner}, the addition of $\pi(\bm{X}_i)$ to the covariate set in (\ref{twostage}) represents an effective way to tackle bias deriving from \emph{targeted selection}.
-Targeted selection arises when individuals are selected into treatment based on the prediction of otherwise adverse outcome, i.e.,~when $\pi(\bm{X}_i)$ is a strictly monotone function of $\mathbb{E} [ Y_i^{(0)} \mid \bm{X}_i = \bm{x}_i ]$, and is common in many observational studies (e.g.~medical or socio-economic studies).
+Targeted selection arises when individuals are selected into treatment based on the prediction of otherwise adverse outcome (or of large gains under treatment), i.e.,~when $\pi(\bm{X}_i)$ is a strictly monotone function of $\mathbb{E} [ Y_i^{(0)} \mid \bm{X}_i = \bm{x}_i ]$, and is common in many observational studies (e.g.~medical or socio-economic studies).
+The reason why we decided to add PS estimates as an extra covariate in those non-propensity methods is that we aim to provide a comparison of methods' performance in simulation studies (Section \ref{sec:simu}) which is exclusively based on the way they derive a CATE estimator, and decouple any difference in performance attributable to the propensity score inclusion in the model.

-CATE estimators can be derived from the representations in (\ref{onestage}) and (\ref{twostage}).
-There are a few different approaches for deriving an estimator for CATE from (\ref{onestage}) and (\ref{twostage}), that will be analyzed in the next section.
+CATE estimators can be directly derived from the representations in (\ref{onestage}) and (\ref{twostage}).
+There are currently few different approaches for deriving an estimator for CATE from (\ref{onestage}) and (\ref{twostage}), that will be analyzed in the next section.